nash403/hnze.dev/content/pages/en/resume.md

 #item-8
   Contributed to two major ADEO products:
-  - _Hommy_, the digital health record of your home — PWA built with Vue 2 and Ionic; delivered continuous improvements and architectural refinements.
+  - _Hommy_ (new app), the digital health record of your home — PWA built with Vue 2 and Ionic; delivered continuous improvements and architectural refinements.
-  - _MDHData_, the internal product catalog built using Nuxt SSR with Tailwind, Vuetify, Storybook.
+  - _MDHData_ (1K unique monthly users), the internal product catalog built using Nuxt SSR with Tailwind, Vuetify, Storybook.
 The backend is built in Nest.js with CQRS, DDD, Event Sourcing, and Elasticsearch.
 Strengthened foundations across the stack in TypeScript.

 #item-9
   Key contributor and later technical lead within Auchan's internal apps ecosystem.